• Skip to primary navigation

 What is an Array in Java?

 ArrayArrays are a fundamental data structure that can store a fixed number of elements of the same data type in Java.
-They’re simple to use and extremely versatile, making them one of Java’s most popular data structures.
+They’re simple and extremely versatile, making them one of Java’s most popular data structures.

 char[] chararray= {'S', 'o', 'f', 't', 'w','a', 'r', 'e'};